El Paso Scene Weekly for Feb. 3-9, 2020

 Farmer’s Market at Ardovino’s Desert Crossing — The 19th annual market is open Saturdays at Ardovino’s Desert Crossing, One Ardovino Drive in Sunland Park, N.M.
 Hours are 9 a.m. to 1 p.m.
 Local farmers, meat producers, honey, salsa, jams and jellies, and local artisans.
 Well-behaved pets on leash welcome; brunch available for purchase.
 Information: (575) 589-0653, ext.
 3, firstname.lastname@example.org, ardovinos.com or on Facebook at FarmersMarket.

 Game Garden offers bocce ball, horseshoes, cornhole and washer toss.

 Downtown Artist and Farmers Market — The City of El Paso Museums and Cultural Affairs Department’s market for area artists and regionally grown agricultural products is 9 a.m. to 1 p.m. each Saturday in the Union Plaza District along Anthony Street.
 Information: 212-1780 or elpasoartsandculture.org.

 UTEP Women’s Basketball - Home games are in the Don Haskins Center.
-Game time is 7:05 p.m.
-(Saturday and Sunday games are 2 p.m.)
-Tickets: $5.
+Tickets: $5 general admission.
 Information: 747-5234 or utepathletics.com.

 Sunland Park Racetrack & Casino — 1200 Futurity Drive, Sunland Park.
 General admission and parking are free.
-Simulcast racing begins at 10 a.m. everyday.
 Information: (575) 874-5200 or sunland-park.com.
 Race days are Fridays, Saturdays, Sundays and Tuesdays, with post time at 12:25 p.m. through Feb.
 11, and at 1 p.m.
 Feb.
 14-April 21.
 The live racing season runs through April 21.